Kevin-c-miller/placeholder-project1/README.md

 ## Change Log

-Use this section to document what changes were made and the reasoning behind those changes.
+Changed the background image.
+I changed this because I found an image that I liked more and also fit better on the screen.